gammapy/gammapy-meetings/coding-sprints/README.md

-# Coding sprints and gammapy workshops
+# Gammapy Coding Sprints and Workshops

 We have regular coding sprints which typically last about one week.
-In addition, we have had some

 [Next meeting:]()
-* 2019-02 TBC
+* 2019-02 TBA

 [Old meetings:]()
 * [2018-10](2018-10_Madrid/README.md) - Gammapy Coding Sprint (Oct 1-5, UCM, Madrid)